 Building Muscle Helps Prevent Facial Skin Sagging

-When I was fat, my face had ballooned up so much that I was scared my facial skin would sag in case I lose too much weight in my face.
+When I was fat, my face ballooned up so much that I was scared my facial skin would sag in case I lose too much weight in my face.
 Luckily that didn’t happen because I was also building muscle when I was losing fat.

 -But Lane, you didn’t train your face muscles, right?
-So how in the hell does building muscle help prevent facial skin sagging?
+So how in the hell does building muscle help prevent facial skin from sagging?

 Your body likes to work as a whole unit.
 When you improve your overall musculature, you will train the muscles in body parts that you didn’t even know you had muscles at.
 This is why I always recommend compound strength training exercises over isolation exercises.
 Compound movements utilize your body’s natural inclination to move as a unit.